aarongaut/qrmirror/data/about.md

 # QR Mirror

 This site can be used to link a QR code to a short message.
-The full content of the message is encoded in the URL pointed to by the QR code, so nothing is stored server-side.
+The full content of the message is encoded in the URL pointed to by the QR code, so unlike with a URL shortener nothing is stored server-side.

 ## Usage

 Give it a try by changing the text below and hitting *Go!*.
 If you scan the resulting QR code it will link back to the same page.
-This can be used, for example, to transfer text from your PC to phone.
+This can be used, for example, to quickly text from PC to phone or between phones.

 ## Formatting